-What is the claims process?
-What can you expect?
+What is the claims process and what can I expect?

-For starters, the policyholder is responsible for contacting his or her insurance agency if a loss occurs.
+For starters, if you are the policy holder on your insurance, you are responsible for contacting your insurance agency if a loss occurs.
 It’s a good idea to let them know as soon as possible.
 You’ll want to avoid making permanent repairs while also doing your best to protect your property from further damage.
-If you have broken windows, for example, avoid installing new ones.
-Instead, cover the windows with a board or a tarp to keep from letting in additional water or debris.
+If you have broken windows, for example, avoid installing new ones until the damage has been properly documented by either yourself or your insurer.
+Instead, cover the windows with a board or a tarp to keep from letting in water or debris.

-You have a few options in the event your claim is rejected.
-You can first submit a Request for Information About an Insurance Denial to your insurer to get more information about exactly why your claim was denied.
-If you feel that your insurance policy isn’t being correctly interpreted, you can ask the insurance company to revisit your property to reassess the damages and their cause.
+You have a few options in the event your claim is denied or rejected.
+You can first submit a Request for Information about an Insurance Denial to your insurer to get more information about exactly why your claim was denied.
+If you feel that your insurance policy is not being correctly interpreted, you can ask the insurance company to revisit your property to reassess the damages and their cause.
 You can also get a second opinion from a licensed contractor to use as a counter-proposal.
 Insurance companies take complaints seriously, as state regulators demand a response to complaints from paying customers.

 When is it time to talk to a lawyer?

-Where should you keep your insurance records?
-And what happens if they’re destroyed?
+Where should I keep my insurance records and what happens if they are destroyed?